 As a Google Sheets add-on, Blockspring is very easy to set up.
 Blockspring allows you to query your database and have it be outputted on your Google Sheets.
 However, you cannot edit this data and then have it reflected back in MySQL.
 Blockspring is great for one-off exports to Google Sheets where you might want to create a dashboard or report from your MySQL database.

-I'd like to introduce you to a slightly different option, a spreadsheet that is natively integrated with MySQL.
+Actiondesk is a slightly different option, as it is a spreadsheet software natively integrated with your data sources and business apps.
 Meaning no more CSV copy pasting.
-This is Actiondesk, a spreadsheet software natively integrated with your business apps and data sources.
 You can import data from SQL, Stripe, Salesforce, Hubspot and more.

 (Just as an FYI, I work for Actiondesk so I’m definitely biased, but I would say you should definitely have a look at Actiondesk spreadsheet!)